 Yep!
-Doing things God’s way—that’s the path I want to walk upon.
+Doing things God’s way—that’s the path we want to walk upon.
+And we hope you do too.
 There’s nothing stupid about that.
 Actually, it seems to be pretty stupid to go any other way!
 Doing things God’s way is the wisest of all.

-Lord, may it be so, for me and for those who are so inspired upon reading these words.
+Lord, may it be so, for those of us who are so inspired to read and live out your Word.

 More from Marriage Missions